Peru: Flight Lima to Cusco & Our Local Peruvian Hotel

 Each bringing a fleece blanket, we are prepared!
 We are walking around to find the quietest corner of the bustling airport, on the public side of the security checkpoint.
 The gates for the first morning flights from Lima to Cusco will not open until the morning.
 Based on advice, we go to the shopping mall and find an unoccupied spot at an electronics travel shop.

 We share the space there with a French family and an older couple.
 Leaning against the wall with our bags behind the back and wrapped in our blankets, we find ourselves amazingly comfortable.
-To our surprise we even get some hours of astonishingly good sleep, and even if in principle anyone can enter this public part of Lima Airport, we feel secure with police officers constantly circulating around us.
+To our surprise, we even get some hours of astonishingly good sleep, and even if, in principle, anyone can enter this public part of Lima Airport, we feel secure with police officers constantly circulating around us.

 Photo: Quaint Planet / Pixabay

-When arriving in Cusco the following morning, we immediately feel the cold and pure mountain air in Andes Peru – as opposed to the warmer Lima climate that we come from.
+When arriving in Cusco the following morning, we immediately feel the cold and pure mountain air in Andes Peru – as opposed to the warmer Lima climate we come from.

-In the Andes Mountains there is not such a pronounced difference between summer and winter.
+In the Andes Mountains, there is not such a pronounced difference between summer and winter.
 At this time of the year, with July being a winter month here, the nights in Cusco are cold, whereas the days can be beautiful with relatively high temperatures.

 Our tiny, local Peruvian hotel, like many other Cusco hotels, provides a free shuttle service to and from the airport.
 Nevertheless, after waiting 20-25 minutes in vain without any car turning up for us, we take a taxi!